CosmWasm/docs-deprecated/docs/04-smart-contracts/03-migration/01-migration.md

 }
 ```

-### Migrate which updates the verison only if newer
+### Migrate which updates the version only if newer

 This migration is a less restrictive example than above.
 In this case the `cw2` package is used and the `migrate` function ensures that: